Skip to content

 €250,000

 Headline minimum for a single applicant at the time, before fees and dependents.
-USD figures are approximate conversions used for comparison.
-Current figures match our program pages, verified July 2026.
-This shows the market; it does not know your passport, family, or tax position.
+USD figures are approximate orientation conversions and are not used as historical price evidence.
+Current figures match our reviewed program records as of July 2026; historical events remain provisional discovery inputs pending official-source and dual review under CIV-R013.
+This is a named working panel, not a released dataset or a census of the market, and it does not know your passport, family, or tax position.

 01